luana0713/luana0713/README.md

 - 💡 Passionate about tech, creativity, and front-end development
 - 🎨 Interested in interface design and how users interact with it
 - 📚 Currently learning: JavaScript, Python, Git, Github and UI/UX basics
-- 💜  Music keeps me coding
+- 💜  Music an Anime keeps me coding

 ---